kuiper2000/tropical-dynamics/_sources/Climatology/governing_equation.md

 # Week 2 and 3: Scale Analysis
 ## Governing Equation on a Sphere
 ### Spherical Coordinate
-To gain a clearer understanding of tropical dynamics, we will begin by analyzing the governing equations relevant to the tropics.
-Typically, two types of governing equations are used: (1) primitive equations on a sphere and (2) primitive equations on a beta plane.
-The first approach accounts for the geometric effects as we move from lower to higher latitudes, requiring area weighting to ensure the conservation laws hold.
-In contrast, the beta plane approximation treats areas across different latitudes as equal.
+To deepen our understanding of tropical dynamics, we start by examining the fundamental equations that apply to the tropics.
+These equations are typically formulated in two ways: (1) primitive equations on a spherical surface and (2) primitive equations on a beta plane.
+The spherical approach accounts for geometric effects as we move from low to high latitudes, requiring area weighting to maintain conservation laws.
+Meanwhile, the beta plane approximation simplifies the problem by treating areas across latitudes as uniform.

-We'll start with a simplified version of the primitive equations.
+We'll begin by considering a simplified form of the primitive equations:

 ```{math}